ArnoldZokas/grunt-ssh-multi-exec/README.md

   },
 });
 ```
-Commands execute sequentially, in the order specified.
+By default commands execute sequentially, in the order specified.
+This behaviour can be changed by setting `mode` option to `sequential`.

 ##Examples
 ###Single machine, single command